Find out why setting up a virtual data room is the best investment you can make before fundraising.

 When you create a virtual data room, you aren't just opting for the file sharing capability of programs like DropBox or Google Docs.
 Instead, you're using a high-quality virtual "room" that provides high-level security designed specifically for business transactions.
 Virtual data rooms, or VDRs, offer a number of features that you simply won't find in a traditional file sharing service.

 VDRs provide full access management.
 That means that you, as the founder, are able to fully control exactly who is able to access your data room and what documents they're able to view.
-There's no chance of someone outside your organization stumbling across the data you've collected.
+There's no chance of someone outside your organization stumbling across your data.

 VDRs allow you to set role permissions.
 Are there co-founders who need to have the same level of access and control that you do?
 Lawyers working with your company who need higher-level access?
 Your VDR will allow you to set role permissions that permit others within your organization to work at their full capacity.

 Lead investors can be set as co-owners to the data room.
-When you have lead investors who are investing substantially into your business, you want to be able to provide them with high-level access to the data — and may even want to permit them to control what data is visible to others or to input their own files.
-These individuals can be listed as co-owners to your data room, giving them control that is equal to yours.
+When you have lead investors who are investing substantially into your business, you want to be able to provide them with high-level access to the data — and may even want to permit them to input their own files.
+These individuals can be listed as contributors to your data room.

 VDRs provide data indexing and reordering.
 Often, you need your investors to go through the files necessary for due diligence in a specific order — and there may be a lot of them to choose from!
 Data indexing and reordering will allow you to easily designate the order in which the files are listed so you can be sure that investors aren't confused by past documents and that they have the most updated information.

 You'll get dynamic watermarking to help you maintain control over your documents.
 Documents can be automatically stamped with your unique watermark so that your investors will be less likely to leak confidential information.
-Documents are also stamped with the recipient's email address so that if a leak does occur, you'll be able to easily identify it and prevent it from happening in the future.
+Documents are also stamped with the recipient's email address so that if a leak does occur, you'll have an audit trail to identify the source.

 VDRs are easier to use than you think.
 Many founders worry that their virtual data room will be one more challenging tool that they have to figure out how to use.
-Most of the time, however, virtual data rooms are comparatively simple to learn how to use — and they're an important part of your fundraising arsenal, making them well worth the time invested in that effort.
+Most of the time, however, virtual data rooms are very simple to use — and they're an important part of your fundraising arsenal, making them well worth the time invested in that effort.

 VDRs are great for long-term projects.
 Many people assume that virtual data rooms are best for short-term initiatives.
 The reality, however, is that they are an excellent tool for organizing your data long-term, ensuring that your investors have access to the information they need to make critical decisions about your startup.
 Whether that’s during the course of your fundraising or even after you’ve closed the round.